 How to Create a Dance Playlist on Epidemic Sound

-To create you own Dance playlist on Epidemic Sound, complete the following steps:
+To create your own Dance playlist on Epidemic Sound, complete the following steps:

 Create an Epidemic Sound account.

-Click on “Me” in the top right-hand side of the screen.
+Click on “Me” on the top right-hand side of the screen.

 Click the “Create Playlist” button on the left-hand sidebar.

 Name the playlist and add it to a project (optional).
 Click the Save button.